ahmedelkarra/Photo_Like/README.md

 This is an Express.js and React + Vite project.

+Our platform offers a seamless experience for users to upload and share their moments with others.
+Whether capturing a special event, a personal milestone, or simply a snapshot of daily life, our service provides an intuitive interface for showcasing your experiences.
+Connect with a community, engage with like-minded individuals, and preserve your memories in a dynamic and interactive way.

 # Backend Setup (Express.js)

 ## Navigate to the backend directory and install the dependencies: